pdorobisz/temperature-monitor/README.md

 ### Grafana

-Skip if you're not installing Influx DB or you're not planning to use dashboards to view readings.
+Skip if you're not installing InfluxDB or you're not planning to use dashboards to view readings.

 **Installation**